-When signing up for an outsourcing deal, one thing that companies frequently fail to think about is the invoicing data they require as the service recipient organization.
+Let’s talk about invoice management with SIAM.
+When signing up for an outsourcing or service integration and management (SIAM)-based deal, one thing that companies frequently fail to think about is the invoicing data they require as the service recipient organization.
 This information is very valuable, and needed to actively manage the supplier over time.

 Hopefully this blog, written based around real-world situations, will help you to understand why and also what you should do.

-Writing an invitation to tender with this in mind
+Invoice Management with SIAM: Writing a SIAM invitation to tender with this in mind

 As one of my clients started to write up an invitation to tender, a key requirement was for the responsible IT service management (ITSM) team to define how they would manage the future outsourcing partner (apart from managing the obvious service level agreements (SLAs)).

-Based on this observation, a longer discussion was had with my customer’s service portfolio manager, and we pondered as to whether there was a way to change this approach to invoice handling and cost monitoring.
+Based on this observation, a longer discussion was had with my customer’s service portfolio manager, and we pondered as to whether there was a way to change this approach to invoice management with SIAM and cost monitoring.

-The result was that – based on the existing service catalog, an IT service-usage warehouse, and a well-established service owner and service manager organization – we proposed to the future service and integration management (SIAM) team that they added a few more requirements into the invitation for tender.
+The result was that – based on the existing service catalog, an IT service-usage warehouse, and a well-established service owner and service manager organization – we proposed to the future SIAM team that they added a few more requirements into the invitation for tender.